davisjam/davisjam.github.io/_pages/research.md

 - Secure software engineering for domain-specific languages (regexes, GraphQL)
 - "[Software 2.0](https://medium.com/@karpathy/software-2-0-a64152b37c35)" &mdash; Software engineering and its intersection with AI + Machine Learning
-- Engineering for safety and security &mdash; in cyber- and cyber-physical systems
+- Engineering for safety and security in cyber- and cyber-physical systems

 ## About the Duality Lab

 Computing systems will transform the human experience during this century, for individuals (I sure like my robotic vacuum) and for society (Can computer vision safely support policing and national defense?).
-Achieving this transformation requires high-quality software &mdash; an increasingly-difficult challenge as computing systems become more complex.
+Achieving this transformation requires high-quality software.
+This is an increasingly-difficult challenge as computing systems become more complex.

 ### Vision